Frequently Asked Questions#

 What if I get dependency conflicts?#

-Or create a fresh virtual environment:
+Or create a fresh uv environment:

 Does EEGPrep support GPU acceleration?#